 Related: The Best Coffee Travel Mugs

-What We Like: Includes milk frother, professional-quality espresso, heats quickly
+What We Love: Includes milk frother, professional-quality espresso, heats quickly

 Some espresso hobbyists prefer machines that enable easy and speedy drink prep with zero bells and whistles, while others yearn to dive into the intricate world of latte art and really stretch their creative muscles.
 If the latter description sounds like you, then the Creatista Plus could be your Nespresso soulmate.
 This high-tech model features modern technology that leaves you with a frothy foam that’s ideal for shaping into latte art masterpieces.

 With a 60-ounce water tank, the brushed stainless-steel Creatista Plus has an easy LCD interface for creating seven different coffee beverages (espresso, lungo, ristretto, cappuccino, cafe latte, latte macchiato, and flat white).
 There are also multiple milk temperatures and texture presets, and the steam wand essentially cleans itself.
 The water heats up in only 3 seconds so you won’t be waiting long for your coffee.
 This all-in-one machine gives you all of the tools necessary to make lattes that put Starbucks to shame.

 Dimensions (LxWxH): 16 x 6.75 x 12.25 inches | Capsule Container Capacity: 12 | Reservoir Capacity: 60 ounces

 What We Love: Aesthetically pleasing, heats quickly, includes a milk frother

 What We Don't Love: Has fewer customizable settings